arith-geom/ag-comp-arith-geom/PAGES_CMS_SUMMARY.md

    - Publications with DOI and citation tracking
    - Teaching courses with materials and schedules
    - Research areas with team associations
-   - News and events with rich content
-   - Links and resources with categorization

 2. **Essential Field Types**
    - Rich text editors with formatting